gurnec/btcrecover/TUTORIAL.md

 Although this software is unlikely to harm any wallet files, **you are strongly encouraged to only run it with copies of your wallets**.
 In particular, this software is distributed **WITHOUT ANY WARRANTY**; please see the accompanying GPLv2 licensing terms for more details.

-Because this software is beta software, and also because it interacts with other beta software, it’s entirely possible that it may fail to find a password which it’s been correctly configure to find.
+Because this software is beta software, and also because it interacts with other beta software, it’s entirely possible that it may fail to find a password which it’s been correctly configure by you to find.

 #### OS X ####
 Mac OS X support is completely untested.